Booker is either a complete moron, or he is deliberately lying. Either way he is unfit to shovel camel dung, much less be president

 Two vocal leaders, David Hogg and Emma Gonzalez, spoke with CBSN Monday to discuss the movement and why they believe they can through the partisan divide on gun control and drive real change in policy.

-Both Hogg and Gonzalez, who refer to themselves as members of the “mass shooting generation,” say they’ve received death threats in response to their efforts in launching the movement.
+Both Hogg and Gonzalez, who refer to themselves as members of the “,” say they’ve received death threats in response to their efforts in launching the movement.
 But they aren’t letting threats deter them from making progress.

 “There’s always been people who are going to want to harm us,” Gonzalez said.
 “I’m not going to pretend that this like opened my eyes to a cruel and harmful world … When it comes right down to it, we already knew that this world was going to be tough.
 So getting death threats like that doesn’t really faze us.”